Infected Rain: History

+Musical style

 The lyrics for Infected Rain songs are written by Lena Sсissorhands, and they are in English.
 The music is composed mainly by the guitarist Vidick, with contributions from all other members.
-As a female frontman, Lena was noted for her tattoos and her strong vocals.
+As a female frontwoman, Lena was noted for her tattoos and her strong vocals.
 She is coached by New York-based Melissa Cross.
 For her style, Lena was named by local media "the most eccentric vocalist of Moldova".